Dynamic Regret of Strongly Adaptive Methods: From Adaptive to Dynamic

 \subsection{Exponentially Concave Functions}

-We first provide the definition of exponentially concave (abbr.~exp-concave) functions \citep{bianchi-2006-prediction}. \begin{definition} A function $f(\cdot): \Omega \mapsto \R$ is $\alpha$-exp-concave if $\exp(-\alpha f(\cdot))$ is concave over domain $\Omega$. \end{definition} Exponential concavity is stronger than convexity but weaker than strong convexity.
+We proceed to consider exp-concave functions, defined in Definition~\ref{def:exp}.
+Exponential concavity is stronger than convexity but weaker than strong convexity.
 It can be used to model many popular losses used in machine learning, such as the square loss in regression, logistic loss in classification and negative logarithm loss in portfolio management~\citep{Sto:Exp:Con}.

-For exp-concave functions, \citet{Adaptive:Hazan} have developed two meta-algorithms that take the online Newton step as its subroutine, and proved the following properties. \begin{compactitem} \item The inefficient one has $O(T)$ computational complexity per iteration, and its weakly adaptive regret is $O(\log T)$. \item The efficient one has $O(\log T)$ computational complexity per iteration, and its weakly adaptive regret is $O(\log^2 T)$. \end{compactitem} As can be seen, there is a tradeoff between the computational complexity and the weakly adaptive regret: A lighter computation incurs a looser bound and a tighter bound requires a higher computation.
-In Section~\ref{sec:adaptive:alg}, we develop a unified approach, i.e., Algorithm~\ref{alg:1}, that allows us to trade effectiveness for efficiency explicitly.
-Lemma~\ref{lem:ending} indicates the proposed algorithm has

-computational complexity per iteration, where $K$ is a tunable parameter.
-On the other hand, Theorem~\ref{thm:adaptive} implies that for $\alpha$-exp-concave functions that satisfy Assumption~\ref{ass:1}, the strongly adaptive regret of Algorithm~\ref{alg:1} is